In this guide

 - Open Interest

-- The aggregate notional value of all active, unresolved holdings within a market.
-Elevated open interest signals robust participation and market depth.
+- The aggregate notional exposure across all active, unresolved positions.
+Elevated open interest signals robust participation and tighter spreads.

 - Slippage

-- The variance between your anticipated execution rate and the actual rate received, stemming from inadequate depth at your desired price point.
+- The variance between your anticipated execution price and the price you actually receive, typically stemming from inadequate depth at your target level.

 Probability & Statistics Terms